tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 6. Student Do: Plotting a Visual Takeover (15 min)

-In this activity, students revisit plots they made earlier in the class using Matplotlib, and they recreate them as hvPlots.
+For this activity, students will revisit plots they made earlier using Matplotlib and recreate them as hvPlots.
 This bridge assignment aims to demonstrate the similarities between the hvPlot plot API and Matplotlib's API.

 **Instructions:**